Career Choices Day

 iv.
 A Risk Assessment

-in the candidate/student being precluded/declined entry or withdrawn from the programme of study.
+Any unsatisfactory result arising from the full safety checking process may result in the candidate/student being precluded/declined entry or withdrawn from the programme of study.

-or failure to declare a conviction may also result in the student being immediately withdrawn from the programme.
+Furthermore, students must declare any pending or new convictions arising during any stage throughout the entire enrolment period.
+A conviction or failure to declare a conviction may also result in the student being immediately withdrawn from the programme.
 Persons who are convicted of ‘specified offences’ will not be accepted onto any programme that requires that Person to work in an organisation providing a regulated service.

 b) All candidates are required to supply the names and contact details of two professional referees.

-c) All candidates are required to complete a professional disclosure
+c) All candidates are required to complete a professional disclosure form.

 d) Candidates may be required to attend an individual interview.

-Candidates whose first language is neither English nor Māori are required to have score of 7 or better in all bands of the academic International English Language Test Score (IELTS), or equivalent and will be required to demonstrate the likelihood of being able to successfully achieve programme learning outcomes.
+English language requirementsCandidates whose first language is neither English nor Māori are required to have score of 7 or better in all bands of the academic International English Language Test Score (IELTS), or equivalent and will be required to demonstrate the likelihood of being able to successfully achieve programme learning outcomes.